 Each student was different, but all shared great intelligence and a desire to learn.
 I told them that they were going to spoil me for my fall Geology 101 class.
 They did!

-Lasst year at this time I was traveling through Honduras and Nicaragua and saw three of the SUSIE students.
-I saw Julio Eguigurems (above) on 27 June in Honduras.
-He works at the national forestry school in Comayagua.
+Four years ago at this time I was traveling through Honduras and Nicaragua and saw three of the SUSIE students.
+I saw Julio Eguigurems (above) on 27 June 2012 in Honduras.
+He was working at the national forestry school in Comayagua.
 I then traveled to Nicaragua to see Laura Espinoza García and Natalia Raudez.
-Laura will be hesading to study in Belgium on a scholarship and Natalia is married and a mommy.
-I unfortunately missed Lucia Paiz Medina, who is studying for her Master's degree in Brussels.
+Laura has since completed her Master's degree in Belgium (with a scholarship) and Natalia is married and a mommy.
+I unfortunately missed Lucia Paiz Medina, who had completed her Master's degree in Brussels.

 Julio may be applying for a Master's degree at OSU, and Dara-Marie Raggay of Trinidad and Tobago was accepted at OSU for a Master's in Environmental Science but did not matriculate.

 You don't know how much I miss you and how much you enriched my life!

 "Sometimes the only difference we can make is passing our wisdom to someone else who will make the bigger difference." -- Linda B. Gray